Events & Retreats

 Please join us for this stimulating and challenging event hosted by Eremos and The Grail

-Eremos is collaborating with the Grail to offer this forum exploring faith, spirituality, citizenship, and social activism.
+Eremos is hosting this event in partnership with The Grail.
+The Grail is an international spiritual, cultural and social movement of women in 17 countries around the world, energised by working together to transform the world into a global community of justice and peace, love and respect for the whole of creation.
 We are delighted to introduce to you the 4 fabulous panellists who will share how their faith impacts their involvement in social change and social justice.
 Their stories will stimulate our own exploration of how faith inspires social action.

 The panel presentations will set the foundation for a larger conversation about the role that faith and spirituality plays in people’s commitment to social action.
 The afternoon includes time for questions and discussion inviting all participants to consider their experience of faith and activism.
 To become more active citizens includes recognising our ability to not just be receivers of social change, but shapers of the world we inhabit.
 Afternoon tea and refreshments will be served.